pablobernabeu/Experimental-data-simulation/README.md

 ### Code

 This web application was developed in [R](https://www.r-project.org/about.html) (R Core Team, 2020).
-The code is [available on Github](https://github.com/pablobernabeu/Experiment-simulation-app/blob/master/experiment-simulation.Rmd), where contributions may be made.
+The code is [available on Github](https://github.com/pablobernabeu/Experimental-data-simulation/blob/master/web-application.Rmd), where contributions may be made.
 The initial code for this application was influenced by Section 5.7 in Crump (2017; [*Simulating data for multi-factor designs*](https://crumplab.github.io/programmingforpsych/simulating-and-analyzing-data-in-r.html#simulating-data-for-multi-factor-designs)).
-The R packages used include Shiny (Chang, Cheng, Allaire, Xie, & McPherson, 2020) and Tidyverse (Wickham et al., 2019).
+The R packages used include Shiny (Chang, Cheng, Allaire, Xie, & McPherson, 2020), Tidyverse (Wickham et al., 2019) and DT (Xie, 2020).

 ### Acknowledgements